 Dental Care During the COVID-19 Pandemic

 Governor DeWine announced that starting May 1, dental offices and clinics are allowed to provide all services, not just emergency care.
-However, each office and clinic will decide when they will be ready to open and what services will be provided.
+However, each office and clinic will decide when what services will be provided.
 If you have a dental emergency or want to schedule a dental visit for routine care, please contact your own dentist first.

 If you don't have a dentist and need emergency care, use this list to find a dentist in your county.
 This list only includes information about dentists who answered a survey from The Ohio Dental Association, and the information may change.
 Always call the dental office first to make sure the dentist can see you.

 Lastly, check this brochure that lists all the safety net dental programs in Ohio.
-Many of these are open now to provide emergency dental care and may open to provide routine care starting May 1, but contact the program first.
+Many of these are open now, but contact the program first.

 Safety Net Dental Care Programs